Brussels and the European Union: Rebuilding

 The Rue de la Loi/Wetstraat is set to be rebuilt with taller and more open buildings.

 In September 2007, then-Commissioner for Administrative Affairs, Siim Kallas, together with then-Brussels Minister-President, Charles Picqué, unveiled plans for rebuilding the district.
 It would involve new buildings (220000 m2 of new office space) but also more efficient use of existing space.
 This is primarily through replacing numerous smaller buildings with fewer, larger, buildings.

-In March 2009, a French-Belgian-British team led by the French architect Christian de Portzamparc won a competition to redesign the Rue de la Loi between Maalbeek/Maelbeek Garden and the Résidence Palace in the east to the Small Ring in the west.
+In March 2009, a French-Belgian-British team led by the French architect Christian de Portzamparc won a competition to redesign the Rue de la Loi between Maelbeek Valley Garden and the Résidence Palace in the east to the Small Ring in the west.
 Siim Kallas stated that the project, which would be put into action gradually rather than all at once, would create a "symbolic area for the EU institutions" giving "body and soul to the European political project" and providing the Commission with extra office space.
 The road would be reduced from four lanes to two, and be returned to two-way traffic (rather than all west-bound) and the architects proposed a tram line to run down the centre.
 A series of high-rise buildings would be built on either side with three 'flagship' skyscrapers at the east end on the north side.
 Charles Picqué described the towers as "iconic buildings that will be among the highest in Brussels" and that "building higher allows you to turn closed blocks into open spaces."
 The tallest towers at the eastern end would be subject to a separate architectural competition and would be symbolic of the Commission.
 The freed-up space (some 180000 m2) would be given over to housing, shops, services and open spaces to give the area a more "human" feel.
 A sixth European School may also be built.
 On the western edge of the quarter, on the Small Ring, there would be "gates to Europe" to add visual impact.

 Given the delays and cost of the Berlaymont and other projects, the Commissioner emphasised that the new plans would offer "better value for money" and that the designs would be subject to an international architectural competition.
 He also pushed that controlling the buildings carbon footprint would be "an integral part of the programme".